AnalyticalGraphicsInc/ODTKCodeExamples/README.md

 ----

-## What if I have questions about STK
+## What if I have questions about ODTK

 Contact [AGI support](mail:support@agi.com "Email AGI Support") with questions regarding ODTK, ODTK Runtime or any other AGI products.